UBCMath/pl-ubc-experiments/elements/pl-units-input/README.md

 | `size`           | integer | 35   | Size of the input box. |
 | `show-help-text` | boolean | true | Show the question mark at the end of the input displaying required input parameters. |

+## Allowed Units

+The units input element only accepts a certain set of valid units:
+- SI units
+- A small set of metric non-SI units (min, h, d, au, L, eV)
+- A small set of common imperial units (f, yd, mi, acre, oz, lb)

+SI prefixes cannot be attached to imperial units.

+## Partial credit grading

+The units input box will always give partial credit.

+Full credit will be given to
+correctly answering both the number and the unit;
+half credit will be given to
+correctly answering the dimension of the unit
+(i.e. answering "1 m", "1 ft", "1 km" for "1 cm").

 ## Example implementations

 - [questions/UnitMadness](/questions/UnitMadness)